-Common law courts follow their own previous rulings or those made by higher courts (e.g., the Supreme Court).
-This saves the court time and money, since following precedent when making judicial decisions means the court proceedings are much shorter.
+Common law courts follow their own previous rulings or base them on the decisions of higher courts (e.g., the Supreme Court or a federal court of appeals).
+This saves the court time and money, since following a set precedent when making judicial decisions means the court proceedings are much shorter.
 This practice was transferred to the United States from England, and it is the defining feature of the American judicial infrastructure.

 However, this doctrine isn’t always followed to the letter.
 For example, as far back as medieval England, common law courts decided against precedents they regarded as “bad law,” because there were no reliable written reports of these cases, or they felt the rulings did not apply to the matter at hand.

 One of the primary purposes of this doctrine is to ensure continuity, uniformity, and certainty in the law.
 Rulings should be made according to precedent to ensure fairness and consistency and to promote judicial efficiency (i.e., save time and money).